How will I know if I need to provide accommodations for a student?

 Faculty Legal Responsibilities

-When unclear on how to appropriately accommodate students with disabilities, Disability Services will work with the faculty member to meet the accommodation needs of his/her students.
-A coordinator at DS can arrange a meeting with the student and a faculty member to discuss accommodations.
+When unclear on how to appropriately accommodate students with disabilities, the Accessibility Services Office will work with the faculty member to meet the accommodation needs of his/her students.
+A coordinator at AS can arrange a meeting with the student and a faculty member to discuss accommodations.

-What does DS recommend I, the faculty member, do on the first day of class?
+What does AS recommend I, the faculty member, do on the first day of class?

-It is recommended that on the first day of classes, faculty announce that if any student is in need of disability-related accommodations, he/she should connect the professor during office hours or by phone.
-The University has an approved disability accommodation statement to be included on each syllabus.
+It is recommended that on the first day of classes, faculty announce that if any student is in need of disability-related accommodations, he/she should connect with the professor during office hours or by phone.
+The University has a Student Accessibility link on the Common Syllabus.
+If you use the Common Syllabus, the statement will be linked in the document.

 By taking these measures, a student will feel comfortable and are more likely to self-disclose disability issues in a private setting.
 The faculty member’s willingness to accommodate students with disabilities is also made evident.